-From signing of informed consent, throughout the duration of the trial, and for 5 half-lives PLUS 90 days after the last dose of trial drug, nonsterilized male subjects who are sexually active with a female partner of childbearing potential must use barrier contraception (eg, condom with or without spermicidal cream or jelly).
+From signing of informed consent, throughout the duration of the trial, and for 30 days after the dose of trial drug, nonsterilized male subjects who are sexually active with a female partner of childbearing potential must use barrier contraception (eg, condom with or without spermicidal cream or jelly).
 In addition, they must be advised not to donate sperm during this period.
 Women of childbearing potential who are partners of male subjects are also advised to use additional contraception as shown in the list containing highly effective/effective contraception below.